Bharath5806/LocalkubeMinikube/README.md

 Then Connect to the terminal.

-2.Update our package lists to make sure we are getting the latest version and dependencies
+2. we should Update our package lists to make sure we are getting the latest version and dependencies

  ```bash
   sudo apt update